tonethar/IGME-330-Spring-2020/weekly/week-02A-notes.md

 <hr>

-These videos continue with the Screen Saver, and show you a technique creating an external JS library using an IIFE - *Immediately Invoked Function Expression*.
+The following two videos continue with the Screen Saver, and show you a technique for creating an external JS library using an IIFE - *Immediately Invoked Function Expression*.
 This is a requirement of Project 1.
 We will be covering this topic in class next week, but the video links are provided in case you are interested in learning this now:

 - [Screen Saver With Controls-5 (22:06)](https://video.rit.edu/Watch/screen-saver-with-controls-5) - Getting rid of "magic numbers" and using an IIFE to remove our varaibles and functions from global scope
 - [Screen Saver With Controls-6 (15:35)](https://video.rit.edu/Watch/screen-saver-with-controls-6) - Creating an ES5 Style JS Library with an IIFE